sfriederichs/sfriederichs.github.io/_posts/2017-12-18-Brewing-Ginger-Beer.md

 For the mean time I'll keep the jug where it is doing whatever it's doing.
 Patience.

+## 1-21-18 Update ##

+Okay, now we have motion and movement on this thing.
+Currently, it is definitely fermenting - I know this because I hear the pressure escaping when I open the valve.
+I can do it a few times a day and still have pressure on it, plus I see the little bubbles rising to the surface.
+Bottom line: there's activity.
+I did two things a few days ago that might have moved things along:

+* Added another 1/8 tsp of yeast
+* Screwed the cap on tighter

+I figure if the cap wasn't on tight then the gasses might have escaped.
+Maybe that happened, or maybe the yeast just took off this time.

+Either way, it doesn't a sad fact about this attempt: it's a failure.
+I don't like the way the ginger beer tastes: it's not gingery enough and there's too much lemon.
+The sweetness is gone: fermented mostly away by the yeast.
+It definitely tastes fermented, but not sour or skunky.
+That's okay, but the whole point was *ginger* and it's just not there.
+I can try again and see if I can improve the taste somehow.

+I wonder if it would be permissible to leave the ginger in the jug while it ferments? would that make it too obnoxiously gingery?

 ## Resources ##

 * [How do I make my ginger beer spicy?](https://homebrew.stackexchange.com/q/7713)